 Catch Management

-Paragraph 7:
+Paragraph 7

-…That Member or CNCP shall close the fishery for its flagged vessels when the total catch of its flagged vessels is equivalent to 100% of its catch limit.
+In the event that a Member or CNCP reaches 70% of its catch limit set out in Table 1, the Executive Secretary shall inform that Member or CNCP of that fact, with a copy to all other Members and CNCPs.
+That Member or CNCP shall close the fishery for its flagged vessels when the total catch of its flagged vessels is equivalent to 100% of its catch limit.
 Such Member or CNCP shall notify promptly the Executive Secretary of the date of the closure.

-Paragraph 9:
+Paragraph 9

-A Member may transfer to another Member all or part of its entitlement to catch up to the limit set out in Table 1, subject to the approval of the receiving Member.
-Before the transferred fishing takes place, the transferring Member shall notify the transfer to the Executive Secretary for circulation to Members and CNCPs without delay.
+By 31 December each year a Member or CNCP may transfer to another Member or CNCP all or part of its entitlement to catch up to the limit set out in Table 1, without prejudice to future agreements on the allocation of fishing opportunities, subject to the approval of the receiving Member or CNCP.
+When receiving fishing entitlement by transfer, a Member or CNCP may either allocate it on the basis of domestic legislation or endorse arrangements between owners participating in the transfer.
+Before the transferred fishing takes place, the transferring Member or CNCP shall notify the transfer to the Executive Secretary for circulation to Members and CNCPs without delay.

-Table 2: Catch Tonnages in 2014 for T. murphyi (t) referred to in paragraph 5 of CMM 2.01 (T. murphyi; 2014) and any possible compliance issues